-On April 14, 2022, Applicant submitted a security clearance application (e-QIP).
-(Item 2.)
-On December 13, 2022, the Department of Defense Consolidated Adjudications Facility (DoD CAF) issued Applicant a Statement of Reasons (SOR), detailing security concerns under Guideline F, Financial Considerations.
+On December 5, 2022, Applicant submitted a security clearance application (e-QIP).
+(Item 3.)
+On May 31, 2024, the Defense Counterintelligence and Security Agency Consolidated Adjudication Services (DCSA CAS) issued Applicant a Statement of Reasons (SOR), detailing security concerns under Guideline F, Financial Considerations.
 (Item 1.)
 The action was taken under Executive Order 10865, Safeguarding Classified Information within Industry (February 20, 1960), as amended; DoD Directive 5220.6, Defense Industrial Personnel Security Clearance Review Program (January 2, 1992), as amended (Directive); and the Adjudicative Guidelines for Determining Eligibility for Access to Classified Information, effective within the DoD after June 8, 2017.

-Applicant responded to the SOR (Answer) on December 19, 2022.
-(Item 1.)
+Applicant responded to the SOR (Answer) on August 15, 2024.
+(Item 2.)
 She requested that her case be decided by an administrative judge on the written record.
-Department Counsel submitted the Government's written case on March 8, 2023.
-A complete copy of the File of Relevant Material (FORM), containing eight Items was received by Applicant on March 22, 2023.
+Department Counsel submitted the Government's written case on March 6, 2025.
+A complete copy of the File of Relevant Material (FORM), containing six Items was received by Applicant on March 25, 2025.
 She was afforded an opportunity to file objections and submit material in refutation, extenuation, or mitigation within 30 days of receipt of the FORM.
-Applicant submitted no response to the FORM.
-DOHA assigned the case to me on July 21, 2023.
-Items 1 through 8 will hereinafter be referred to as Government Exhibits 1 through 8.
+Applicant submitted a response to the FORM dated April 20, 2025.
+Department Counsel had no objection to Applicant's response, and it was marked and admitted into evidence as Applicant's Exhibit A. DOHA assigned the case to me on July 1, 2025.
+Items 1 through 6 will hereinafter be referred to as Government Exhibits 1 through 6.